NI-Measurement-Plug-Ins/pcba-fct/src/NIFgenSignalVoltageGeneration/README.md

 ### Required Hardware

-This example requires an NI SMU that is supported by NI-DCPower (e.g. PXIe-4141/39).
+This example requires an NI Waveform Generator that is supported by NI-FGEN (e.g. PXIe-5441).